Normalized Differential Vegetation Index (NDVI)

 The upgraded SLIM6 consists of two bore‐sighted instrument banks.
 The SLIM6 design provides for a nadir-viewing, three-band multispectral scanning camera capable of providing mid-resolution image information of the Earth's surface.

 Three spectral bands are provided in the ranges: 0.52-0.62 µm (green), 0.63-0.69 µm (red), and 0.76-0.9 µm (NIR).
-The SLIM6 bands come closely to those of Landsat-7 bands 2, 3, and 4.
+The SLIM6 bands come close to those of Landsat-7 bands 2, 3, and 4.
 SLIM6 employs the pushbroom imaging technology using two cameras per band (mounted in a double-barrel cross-track configuration - or in two banks) thus providing a dual (slightly overlapping) swath with a combined swath width of > 600 km with a spatial resolution 22 m GSD (Ground Sampling Distance) at nadir.

 The imager comprises six lens and sensor pairs, configured in two banks as part of an overall optical bench assembly.
 The banks are mounted angled away from nadir by approximately 13º, to double the swath width, but with a small overlap of approximately 5% to aid image stitching.
 The FOV (Field of View) from each bank is 26.6º.